maatarmed/rap_bot/README.md

 Rapy is a package that uses the Genius API to collect data from genius.com as songs, artists and lyrics

-This framework has two modules:
+This package has two modules:
     genius_api: Contains the GeniusApiManager class.
     data_managger: Contains the GeniusApiDatabaseManager class that uses MongoDB and pymongo to store data and use it